modsdemo/repos/README.md

 # repos
-Description of the modsdemo organization and all repositories inside
+This repo will contain a description of the modsdemo organization and all repositories inside.